 The injected DMPA suppresses your pituitary gland which stops your ovaries from releasing eggs.
 Without these eggs, pregnancy can't happen.
 The injections also change the lining of your uterus and the mucus in your cervix.
 By changing your cervical mucus, the hormones make it more difficult for sperm to reach the egg.

 How effective are Depo-Provera® injections?

-If women get Depo-Proverainjections at the right time every 3 months, they are more than 99% effective.
+If women get Depo-Proverainjections at the right time every 3 months, this method is more than 99% effective.
 This means that if 100 women get Depo-Provera injections at the right time, less than 1 woman will become pregnant in a year.

 Depo-Proverainjections do not protect against sexually transmitted infections.
-So you need to use a condom to lower the chance of getting STDs.
+So you need to use a condom to lower the chance of getting STIs.